cloudmesh-community/book/chapters/prg/python/random-forest/random-forest.md

 import numpy as np
 ```

-Now we'll load our data. pandas makes it easy!
+Now we will load our data. pandas makes it easy!

 ```python